adevinta/zoe/docs/basics/prepare.md

 2020-03-07 01:43:16 INFO zoe: creating a new config file...
 ```

 This creates a default configuration file at `~/.zoe/config/default.yml` that can be used as a starting point.
-This file looks like the following (some optional fields have been omitted for readability):
+The file looks like the following (some optional fields have been omitted for readability):

 ```yaml
 clusters: